-d2, d3, d4, d5, d6, d7, d8, d12, d13, d14, d15, d16, d17, e2, j1

-Recommendation #27: Change of Registrant Data Notification

-As part of the implementation of the new standalone Change of Registrant Data Policy, the working group recommends that, following a Change of Registrant Data and subject to the opt out requirements described in Recommendation 28, the Registran MUST send a Change of Registrant Data notification to the Registered Name Holder without undue delay, but no later than 24 hours after the Change of Registrant Data occurred. (emphasis added)

-- 27.1: This notification MUST be written in the language of the registration agreement and MAY also be provided in English or other languages. - 27.2: The Registrar MUST include the following elements in the Change of Registrant Data notification: - Domain name(s) - Text stating which registrant data field(s) were updated - Date and time that the Change of Registrant Data was completed - Instructions detailing how the registrant can take action if the change was invalid (how to initiate a reversal) - 27.3: The Registrar MUST send the notification via email, SMS, or other secure messaging system.
-These examples are not intended to be limiting, and it is understood that additional methods of notification may be created that were not originally anticipated by the working group. - 27.4: When a change to the Registered Name Holder's email address occurs, and subject to the opt out requirements described in Recommendation 28: - a. the Registrar MUST send the Change of Registrant Data notification to the RNH's prior email address (the email address that was on file with the Registrar immediately prior to the change).
+Implementation Guidance: N/A Links to Charter Question(s) & Summary of Deliberations: d2, d3, d6, d7, d8, d12, d13, d14, d15, d16, d17, e2, j1 , Decomposition #27.
+Change of Decistrant Data Natification Recommendation #27: Change of Registrant Data Notification As part of the implementation of the new standalone Change of Registrant Data Policy, the working group recommends that, following a Change of Registrant Data and subject to the opt out requirements described in Recommendation 28, the Registrar MUST send a Change of Registrant Data notification to the Registered Name Holder without undue delay, but no later than 24 hours after the Change of Registrant Data occurred. (emphasis added) than 24 hours after the change of Registrant Data occurred. (emphasis added) 27.1: This notification MUST be written in the language of the registration agreement and MAY also be provided in English or other languages. and WAT also be provided in English of other languages.
+27.2 : The Registrar MUST include the following elements in the Change of Registrant Data notification: Domain name(s) Text stating which registrant data field(s) were updated Date and time that the Change of Registrant Data was completed Instructions detailing how the registrant can take action if the change was invalid (how to initiate a reversal) 27.3: The Registrar MUST send the notification via email, SMS, or other secure messaging system.
+These examples are not intended to be limiting, and it is understood that additional methods of notification may be created that were not originally anticipated by the working group.
+27.4: When a change to the Registered Name Holder's email address occurs, and subject to the opt out requirements described in Recommendation 28:

-- b. the Registrar MAY send the Change of Registrant Data notification to the RNH's new email address. - c. the Registrar MAY additionally send the Change of Registrant Data notification to the RNH via SMS or other secure messaging system. - 27.5: The Registrar MAY send additional notifications resulting from changes to the Registered Name Holder's phone number, postal address, Account Holder information, or other contact information used by the Registrar to associate the RNH with their domain name or relevant account. - 27.6: To the extent that the Change of Registrant Data is requested for multiple domains, and the Registered Name Holder is the same for all domains, the Registrar of Record MAY consolidate the Change of Registrant Data notifications into a single notification. - 27.7: To the extent that the Change of Registrant Data may incur a verification request to be sent to the Registered Name Holder pursuant to the RDDS Accuracy Program Specification, the Registrar of Record MAY consolidate the optional Change of Registrant Data notification and the verification request into a single notification, where applicable.
+- a. the Registrar MUST send the Change of Registrant Data notification to the RNH's prior email address (the email address that was on file with the Registrar immediately prior to the change). - b. the Registrar MAY send the Change of Registrant Data notification to the RNH's new email address. - c. the Registrar MAY additionally send the Change of Registrant Data notification to the RNH via SMS or other secure messaging system. - 27.5: The Registrar MAY send additional notifications resulting from changes to the Registered Name Holder's phone number, postal address, Account Holder information, or other contact information used by the Registrar to associate the RNH with their domain name or relevant account. - 27.6: To the extent that the Change of Registrant Data is requested for multiple domains, and the Registered Name Holder is the same for all domains, the Registrar of Record MAY consolidate the Change of Registrant Data notifications into a single notification. - 27.7: To the extent that the Change of Registrant Data may incur a verification request to be sent to the Registered Name Holder pursuant to the RDDS Accuracy Program Specification, the Registrar of Record MAY consolidate the optional Change of Registrant Data notification and the verification request into a single notification, where applicable.